 So Tom Rider did have his day in court, but it was nothing like what you'd see in the movies.
 In a strongly worded statement, this "hero" was found to be "Essentially a paid plaintiff," whose sole source of income had been provided by animal advocacy organizations involved with the lawsuit against Feld Entertainment during the entire nine years of litigation.
 Not only that, Rider, who claimed to have left Feld Entertainment due to its use of bullhooks in training elephants, was photographed using a bullhook, and worked with elephants in circuses after leaving Feld Entertainment, and could not identify elephants he had claimed to have formed emotional attachments to when shown images and video.

 Rider was found to be an "essentially paid plaintiff," and the conspiracy against Feld Entertainment was so egregious, they eventually filed a "RICO" suit against the ASPCA, AWI, HSUS, and many others for bribery, illegal witness payments, obstruction of justice, mail fraud, and money laundering.
-So far, the ASPCA has removed itself from litigation by settling with Feld Entertainment for $9.3 million, but the suit is ongoing against the other organizations and individuals.

 2009, Hurley, South Dakota.
 When Second Chance Rescue, along with HSUS and their cameras raided Dan Christensen's farm in September 2009, seizing 172 dogs, it was trumpeted as a great success.
 Even though officials said the dogs appeared healthy, HSUS crowed about how this was the fourth raid they had done in a week... and the worst, and charges were quickly filed against Mr. Christensen.
 HSUS felt like they were on a roll.
 But once word surfaced that the raid had been conducted illegally, based upon evidence gathered by animal activists unacommpanied by a licensed veterinarian, the case began to fall apart.
 HSUS quickly distanced themselves, minimizing their involvement and pulling their back-patting recap of the raid off of their website.